BAPCon/CardPydentity/README.md

 ## About
 Simpler, non-ML, and local version of collectibles classifier.
 More collectible categories are planned.

 A Python package that allows collectibles and trading cards to be identified and parsed from the title of a listing on eBay or any other retailers.
-Currently uses [fuzzymatching](https://en.wikipedia.org/wiki/Approximate_string_matching) and a master list of over 135,000 Pokemon and Magic: The Gathering cards.
+Currently uses [fuzzymatching](https://en.wikipedia.org/wiki/Approximate_string_matching) and a master list of over 135,000 Pokemon, Magic: The Gathering cards, One Piece, and Yugioh cards.

 #### Current Available Brands:
 -   Magic: The Gathering